 The first time I tasted King Cake, I didn’t think it was something I could ever replicate at home, but I do have to say, it was pretty straightforward to make!
 For some reason, working with yeast always scares me.

-It’s a lot of steps, but as is most things that require a yeast dough.
-Here’s a quick gallery of how the dough will look throughout the steps:
+This looks like a lot of steps, but as is most things that require a yeast dough.

-As you can see, I had a little trouble with the ends of the dough splitting apart…oh well.
-The important thing here, is that the icing will drip down the sides to cover any imperfections, and that explosion of color will distract anyone from noticing.
+As mentioned, the only trouble I had while making this cake was with the ends of the dough splitting apart after braiding them together…oh well.
+The important thing here is that the icing will drip down the sides to cover any imperfections, and that explosion of color will distract anyone from noticing.

 - 1 16-ounce container sour cream